-Rip Curl has been founded in 1969 by Doug "Claw" Warbrick and Brian "Sing Ding" Singer, in the Australian town of Torquay.
+Rip Curl was founded in 1969 by Doug "Claw" Warbrick and Brian "Sing Ding" Singer in Torquay, Australia.

-(1) One of the first and most recognized Rip Curl logos of all time.
+- One of the first and most recognized Rip Curl logos of all time;

-(2) The company was growing, the brand evolving and the era changing, so it was time for a new logo that represented the vibe.
-The "rainbow" treatment stuck with Rip Curl through the late 1970's and into the 80's.
+- The company was growing, the brand was evolving, and the era was changing, so it was time for a new logo representing the vibe.
+The "rainbow" treatment stuck with Rip Curl through the late 1970s and into the 1980s;

-(3) The rainbow colours stay, but the design tweaks to an italicized font.
-The new 3D logo would brand Rip Curl for the rest of the 80's.
+- The rainbow colors remain, but the design is tweaked to an italicized font.
+The new 3D logo would continue to represent the brand Rip Curl for the rest of the 1980s;

-(4) New business around the world results in a new logo for Rip Curl in the 90's, with managers deciding the name needs to be seen in the company of a new brand icon - The Rip Curl Wave.
+- New business around the world resulted in a new logo for Rip Curl in the 1990s, with managers deciding that the name needed to be seen alongside a brand new icon - the Rip Curl Wave;

-(5) This is a version of Rip Curl's 1990s logo, with water-camouflage colors.
+- This is a version of Rip Curl's 1990s logo, with water-camouflage colors;

-(6) The Rip Curl logo gets another little update.
-No more camouflage design.
+- The Rip Curl logo gets another minor update.
+No more camouflage design;

-(7) This corporate logo change was one of the most memorable for Rip Curl and was marketed in surfboards, wetsuits, t-shirts, pencil cases and magazine posters.
+- This corporate logo change was one of the most memorable for Rip Curl and was marketed in surfboards, wetsuits, t-shirts, pencil cases, and magazine posters;

-(8) Another logo adaption saw a change of fonts and colour from blue to red.
+- Another logo adaptation saw a change of fonts and color from blue to red;

-(9) This 2004 logos mark the first time in Rip Curl's history that the brand was marketed with lowercase logos.
+- These 2004 logos mark the first time in Rip Curl's history that the brand was marketed with lowercase characters;